nswatlan/cse40842-nswat-project01/README.md

 albaCore Assembler

 This project is meant to create an assembler program for Dr. Jay Brockman's albaCore instruction set.
-Via command line arguments, the in batch mode the program takes in two files, an input (written assembly code) file name and an output (.mem file) file name.
+Via command line arguments, in batch mode the program takes in two files, an input (written assembly code) file name and an output (.mem file) file name.
 The program will create the output file and write the .mem file contents to it.
 In interactive mode, the user can input their own program in albacore